matttgregg/advent21/README.md

 _Update_:: Squeezed out a few more ms (getting under 100ms on my maching) by avoiding hash maps wherever possible now we're using integer indices.

+### Day 13

+I loved today!
+Plot some dots on paper, fold the paper, read the paper.

+I don't think there's too much complication.
+The parsing is relatively simple.
+You need a little bit of geometrical intuition in order to work out the new coordinates after folding.

+There are definitely some choices on how to model the dots - some things to make like easier are to note that you don't need to _merge_ dots really, you just need to note whether a location is marked or not.
+Folds compose nicely, and also worth noting that the number of folds is pretty small - i.e. you're probably fine to try all folds on all points.

+But largely it's a question of not making this more complicated than it needs to be.
+And having fun with visualizations if you like.

+It reminds me of a 2019 (?2018?) puzzle involving moving stars.
+That one was simulate the stars movement, read a message when they align.

+_Update_ : I looked it up.
+It's 2018, Day 10 with the stars spelling messages.